linux-lock/bpflock/README.md

 [AppArmor](https://apparmor.net/), [SELinux](https://github.com/SELinuxProject/selinux), and other MAC solutions.
 bpflock uses a simple declarative security profile.
 - bpflock offers multiple small bpf programs that can be reused in multiple contexts from Cloud Native deployments to Linux IoT devices.
-- bpflock is able to restrict root to access certain Linux features, however it does not protect against evil root users that can disable it.
+- bpflock is able to restrict root from accessing certain Linux features, however it does not protect against evil root.

 ## 2. Functionality Overview